absmach/supermq/consumers/notifiers/smpp/README.md

 ## Usage

-Starting service will start consuming messages and sending emails when a message is received.
+Starting service will start consuming messages and sending SMS when a message is received.

 [doc]: http://mainflux.readthedocs.io